Civilisation Degrades

 What is to be done?

-The answer in the silence of my heart over years of searching struggle, has pointed ever more inescapably to the consistent, full-blooded defense, conservation and clarification of the Catholic Mystery.
+The answer in the silence of my heart over years of searching struggle, has pointed ever more inescapably to the consistent, full-blooded defense, conservation and clarification of the Catholic tradition.

 Consistency: it is something I want to explore here soon.